SEAFDEC/AQD stock enhancement initiatives: Release strategies established

 SEAFDEC/AQD's Stock Enhancement Program started in 2001 with the first stock enhancement initiative on mud crab Scylla spp. funded by the European Commission.
 This was followed by another stock enhancement program in 2005 supported by the Government of Japan Trust Fund with seahorses Hippocampus spp., giant clam Tridacna gigas, abalone Haliotis asinina, and sea cucumbers Holothuria spp. as priority species.
 This paper discusses the release strategies that have been established for giant clam, abalone and mud crab.

-Lebata-Ramos, M. J. H., Doyola-Solis, E. F., Sibonga, R., Sumbing, J., Abroguena, J. B., Santillan, A., & Dimzon, M. (2016).
+Lebata-Ramos, M. H., Doyola-Solis, E. F., Sibonga, R., Sumbing, J. G., Abroguena, J. B., Santillan, A., & Dimzon, M. (2016).
 SEAFDEC/AQD stock enhancement initiatives: Release strategies established.
-In K. Hajime, T. Iwata, Y. Theparoonrat, N. Manajit, & V. T. Sulit (Eds.), Consolidating the Strategies for Fishery Resources Enhancement in Southeast Asia.
+In H. Kawamura, T. Iwata, Y. Theparoonrat, N. Manajit, & V. T. Sulit (Eds.), Consolidating the Strategies for Fishery Resources Enhancement in Southeast Asia.
 Proceedings of the Symposium on Strategy for Fisheries Resources Enhancement in the Southeast Asian Region, Pattaya, Thailand, 27-30 July 2015 (pp. 151-156).
 Samutprakan, Thailand: Training Department, Southeast Asian Fisheries Development Center.